-After seven long months the UK's museums and galleries are opening their doors, poised and ready with an impressive range of exhibitions to honour some of the most important artists and creatives in history.
+After five long months of closure the UK's museums and galleries have opened their doors, poised and ready with an impressive range of exhibitions to honour some of the most important artists and creatives in history.
 Here is our insider's guide to this year's 'must see' exhibitions.

 We have long-standing relationships with the country's leading museums, and we produce a range of bespoke products for each institution to support these landmark exhibitions which you can buy from museum online shops or when you visit.

 Carrying over with a vengeance from 2020 after its opening was prematurely cut short, the V&A's anticipated Alice: Curiouser and Curiouser takes visitors on an immersive journey down the rabbit hole in an exposition of the story’s origins, brought to life by over 300 objects from the original manuscript alongside film, fashion, art and photography.

 Our V&A collection features a series of Sir John Tenniel’s well loved illustrations of the Alice in Wonderland, taken from a vintage card game dating 1918.

 Born out of the pandemic, British artist David Hockney presents 116 new works created on iPad in praise of the natural world.
 The collection was created during a period of intense creativity at his home in Normandy in the spring of 2020, and documents the unfolding of the season in an optimistic and digital exploration.

 Throughout his career, Hockney has investigated new technologies and explored different ways to make art, however he distinctively resists being associated with any one movement.
 Explore the story behind Hockney's diverse career through our collection of rare posters.